 These forests are less exotic and exuberant than the very humid cloud forests on the Guatemalan Atlantic Slope, e.g. near Cobán, and they look much like some North American or European forests.
 However, they are home to several northern Central American highland endemics including Rufous-collared Robin, Rufous-browed Wren, Pink-headed Warbler, Blue-throated Motmot, Black-capped Swallow, and Black-capped Siskin.

 Access and accommodation: Hotels, lodges and restaurants are available in and near the city of Tecpán.
-Get in touch for advice on birder-friendly hotels and restaurants.
-Get in touch for advice on birder-friendly hotels in town.

 Best time for birding at Cerro Tecpán?
 Any time of the year.